 After the dissolution of the Consumer Advisory Board by interim CFPB head Mick Mulvaney, Kraninger waited until September 2019 to reconstitute this body, whose existence is mandated under Dodd-Frank.

 At the start of 2020, Kraninger launched a new five-person "taskforce" on federal consumer financial protection law that will be headed by Todd Zywicki, a longtime financial services industry advocate and opponent of CFPB's existence who works for the Mercatus Center, a body partially funded by the billionaire Koch family.
 Other members of this new body include an attorney for auto dealers and a lawyer who defended payday lenders.
 No one put on the task force has a history of advocating for the public interest; the CFPB rejected well-respected academics and experts who do fit that profile.
-CPFB may pay Zywicki <a href="headed-volume-respected-vo
+CPFB may pay Zywicki over.\$200,000 for less than a year's work running the panel.
+The panel's opaque operating.rules are now the subject of litigation.